 - International Patients

-Specialists in Pulmonary and Critical Care Medicine at Mayo Clinic in Minnesota care for people who have interstitial lung disease.
-Mayo Clinic in Minnesota has a dedicated Interstitial Lung Disease Clinic that brings together nationally recognized lung (pulmonary) specialists to care for patients and conduct research.
+Specialists in pulmonary and critical care medicine at Mayo Clinic's campus in Minnesota care for people who have interstitial lung disease.
+Mayo Clinic in Rochester, Minnesota, has a dedicated Interstitial Lung Disease Clinic that brings together nationally recognized lung (pulmonary) specialists to care for patients and conduct research.
 Other programs based in Rochester include the Pulmonary Function Laboratory and the Pulmonary Rehabilitation Program.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.